adw62/Fluorify/README.md

     default: './setup.yaml'

-[--c_atom_list=LIST] List of indices of carbon atoms in ligand.mol2 to be replaced with N,
+[--c_atom_list=STRING] List of indices of carbon atoms in ligand.mol2 to be replaced with N,

     default: None

-[--h_atom_list=LIST] List of indices of hydrogen atoms in ligand.mol2 to be replaced with F or Cl
+[--h_atom_list=STRING] List of indices of hydrogen atoms in ligand.mol2 to be replaced with F or Cl

     default: None